Chʼol people: Food and culture

 The Chʼol practice Christianity.
 However, many Mayan traditions are incorporated into the Chʼols' Christian religious practices (more so than in other regions of Mexico).
 For example "cave worship has been legitimized throughout the region and local curers alternate between churches and caves to gain their powers and carry out their functions.
 Earth owner, the Mayan cave god, and Christ have been reconciled, and cave ceremonies have continued to be performed since the conversion of the population to Christianity."

 The staple food of the Chʼol people are corn, livestock (chicken, turkey), beans, squash, bananas, greens and other fruits.

 A source of income for some Chʼol includes selling livestock, (like pigs, cows and chicken) as well as fruits; this income is used to purchase soap, medicine and other essential materials.

 Education and bilingualism

 The growing interaction between Spanish speakers and Chʼol speakers has created a desire for higher education and more job opportunities.
-The interaction has also heightened the need to learn Spanish and has caused the stigmatization of native languages including Chʼol.
+The interaction has heightened the need to learn Spanish and caused the stigmatization of native languages including Chʼol.
 However, the majority of Spanish speakers in the Chʼol community are males, younger women, and children.
-Children learn to speak Spanish in primary school; they are taught in Chʼol till fourth grade when instruction begins to be given in Spanish.
+Children learn to speak Spanish in primary school; they are taught in Chʼol until fourth grade when instruction begins to be given in Spanish.
 In some rural villages, there are secondary schools, but for higher education most have to travel to a different town.
-However, the cost of doing so generally prohibits this.
+However, the cost of doing so generally inhibits this.
 In México, education is mandatory through secondary school, but many Chʼol students (especially girls) stop attending around the sixth grade due to early marriage and financial issues.